-These are mostly for display in 1) headers or 2) summary of posts pages (archives).
+These are mostly for display in 1) headers, 2) summary of posts pages (archives), and 3) sometimes within the post.
 Some themes and uses warrant careful sizing/cropping for best display.
 If an image may be used in multiple places, uploading a second time for modification and use as a featured image is recommended.

 A sidebar plugin may be used to allow the choice of sidebars on each page.
 While editing any Page, you can see the Primary Sidebar selected.
 (Generally other sidebar locations should not be changed.)

 - Primary Sidebar is generally used for blog/news.
 This is also the default if you forget to set a custom sidebar on a Page.

 - In some sites custom sidebars may have been created within Genesis Simple Sidebars for use on Pages.
 Simply 1) create new and give it a name matching the page.
 Then 2) open it within Appearance Widgets, drag a text (or other) widget into it, title optional, add text, save.
 Then 3) while in a page or post, select the custom sidebar in the Primary Sidebar dropdown.